 Often people suggest that a home dehumidifier should be fitted with a timer to save running cost.

 You will note that nearly all dehumidifiers don’t have a timer fitted and it is for obvious reason.
-The request would indeed be justified if we considered a dehumidifier as giving instant dryness.That is if dryness was needed when a property became occupied after working hours for instance.
+The request would indeed be justified if we considered a dehumidifier as giving instant “dryness” but that is of course not the case.

 The issue is that the humidity takes weeks to come under control initially and is regulated by the humidistat which the owner sets.